-The act of swallowing is a function that depends on proper patterning.
+The act of swallowing depends on proper neuromuscular patterning.
 To swallow properly, muscles and nerves in the tongue, cheeks and throat must work together.
 When a person swallows normally, the tip of the tongue presses firmly against the roof of the mouth, located slightly behind the front teeth.
 The tongue acts as a starting point, that allows other muscles involved in swallowing to function normally.
 The roof of the mouth absorbs the force created by the tongue.
-Serious dental problems may result from the improper function of muscles used in swallowing.
+Dental problems may result from the improper function of muscles used in swallowing.

 Incorrect swallowing or oral posture may lead to cosmetic problems.
-Often the most obvious symptom of incorrect oral posture involves the muscles of the face.
-A dull, sluggish appearance and full, weak lips develop when muscles aren’t operation normally.
-Constantly parted lips (with or without mouth breathing) also signal this disorder.
-A person swallowing incorrectly will often purse and tighten the muscles of the cheeks, chin or lips.
+The most obvious symptom show in the the muscles of the face.
+A dull, sluggish appearance and full, weak lips develop when muscles aren’t operating normally.
+Constantly parted lips, with or without mouth breathing, also signal this disorder.
+A person swallowing incorrectly will often purse and tighten the muscles of the cheeks, chin, or lips.

 A person with abnormal oral muscle patterns may suffer a lisp or have difficulty articulating sounds.
-If muscles in the tongue and lips are incorrectly postured, that can prevent a person from forming sounds.
-Improper oral muscle function may additionally lead to TMJ dysfunction, headaches, stomach distress (from the swallowing of air), posture problems, airway obstruction and other health challenges.
+Improper oral muscle function may additionally lead to TMJ dysfunction, headaches, stomach distress caused the swallowing of air, posture problems, and airway obstruction.

-Orofacial therapy is painless and the exercises are relatively simple.
-When certain muscles are activated and functioning properly, other muscles will follow suit until proper coordination of tongue and facial muscles is gained.
-For success in this therapy, consistent exercise every day is necessary until the patient has subconsciously corrected their improper muscle pattern.
-Treatment usually consists of a regular program of exercises over a 4 to 12 month period, although length of treatment varies depending upon your child’s unique case.
+Orofacial myofunctional therapy is painless and the exercises are relatively simple.
+When certain muscles are activated and functioning properly, other muscles will follow suit until proper coordination of tongue and facial muscles occurs.
+Daily exercises are necessary until the patient subconsciously corrects their improper muscle pattern.
+Treatment usually consists of a regular program of exercises during a four to twelve month period, although the length of treatment varies depending upon your child’s unique case.
 It takes commitment by the patient and parents, as well as time – CONSISTENCY is KEY!